lehoczkics/busterfs/README.md

 This meant to be a semi-copy-pastable cookbook for setup, worked for me but may not work for you.

 ## Story
 Came across [this](https://wiki.archlinux.org/index.php/User:Altercation/Bullet_Proof_Arch_Install) excellent guide for Arch.
-Liked the idea of fully encrypted system with native dm-crypt AND using btrfs subvolumes.
+Liked the idea of a fully encrypted system with native dm-crypt and using btrfs features like compression, snapshots and subvolumes.
 Experimented for a while and got it work on Debian. (turns out Ubuntu can be installed like this as well)

 ## Assumptions:
-- An UEFI-capable PC or laptop with one disk witout data.
+- An UEFI-capable PC or laptop with one SSD witout data.
 Disk will be wiped so secure your data first someplace else, if any.
 - Enabled UFEI boot and disabled both Legacy boot and Secure boot in firmware settings
 - Wired network (for wireless to work you need to get the wifi firmware package, eg. *firmware-iwlwifi.deb* for an Intel adapter)
 - an USB drive with Debian Live on it (I used the XFCE Edition from [here](https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/) )